Ahmed-ElTahan/Stochastic-Recursive-Maximum-Likelihood-Least-Squreas-RMLS/README.md

     Function inputs
-    u : input to the system in column vector form y : input of the system in column vector form na : order of the denominator polynomial nb : order of the numerator polynomial nc : order of the characteristics of the noise (usually <=2 for max) d : number represents the delay between the input and the output
+    u : input to the system in column vector form y : input of the system in column vector form na : order of the denominator polynomail nb : order of the numerator polynomail nc : order of the characteristics of the noise (usually <=2 for max) d : number represents the delay between the input and the output